 I write this during Pride month, as LGBTQIA+ people’s legal rights are being deliberately rescinded by a bigoted president and their identities publicly invalidated by a bigoted children’s book author.
 As Black trans women are still being murdered and forgotten at an alarming rate.

-I write this as the Coronavirus pandemic that disproportionately affects BIPOC continues to escalate.
+I write this as the Coronavirus pandemic continues to escalate, disproportionately affecting underrepresented and underserved communities.
 110,000+ Americans have died and the government has turned away—willfully negligent and criminally inept.
 Our national mourning has been negated by a political horror show.

 I write this as grief has become pervasive and accepted.
 As “just checking in” and “wanted to see how you’re doing” have become essential daily communications with loved ones.
 As “I hope this finds you safe and well during this difficult time,” has become the standard prologue to our emails.